Magazine vs Clip: Cutting Through the ‘Clip vs Mag' Confusion

 Conclusion

 Precision is what we all appreciate about firearms, isn't it?
-The words we use matter, and when it comes to firearms, using the correct terminology is a sign of respect for the skill, the tool, and the community.
+The words we use matter, and when it comes to firearms, using the correct terminology shows respect not only for the craft but for the safety of the community.

 FAQ